DC Decomposition of Nonconvex Polynomials with Algebraic Techniques: Alegbraic relaxations and more tractable subsets of the set of convex polynomials

 for some strictly dd matrix $Q_{p_{n,2d}}.$ We now show that

 with

 and $\alpha>0$ small enough, verifies

 for some strictly dd matrix $Q_{p_{n+1,2d}}$.
-Equation (\ref{eq:induction.result}) will actually be proved using an equivalent formulation that we describe now.
-Let $\hat{w}_n$ (resp. $\hat{w}_{n+1}$) be a vector containing all monomials from $w_{n+1,d-1}$ that include up to $n$ variables (resp. exactly $n+1$ variables) in $x=(x_1,\ldots,x_n)$.
-Obviously, $w_{n+1,d-1}$ is equal to up to a permutation of its entries.
+Equation (\ref{eq:induction.result}) will actually be proved using an equivalent formulation that we describe now. {\gh Recall that where $z_{n+1,d-1}$ is the standard vector of monomials in $x=(x_1,\ldots,x_{n+1})$ of degree exactly $d-1$.
+Let $\hat{w}_n$ be a vector containing all monomials from $w_{n+1,d-1}$ that include up to $n$ variables in $x$ and $\hat{w}_{n+1}$ be a vector containing all monomials from $w_{n+1,d-1}$ with exactly $n+1$ variables in $x$.} Obviously, $w_{n+1,d-1}$ is equal to up to a permutation of its entries.
 If we show that there exists a strictly dd matrix $\hat{Q}$ such that